google/fonts/cc-by-sa/knowledge/modules/history_of_type/lessons/modern_type/content.md

 ![INSERT_ALT](images/GFKhistoftype4.2.svg)

 </figure>
+<figcaption>Bodoni roman and italic.
+Note, in the italic, the calligraphic influence in the hairline in-strokes.</figcaption>

 Comparing the Moderns of Didot and Bodoni is difficult because there are so many of them, especially from Bodoni, who produced hundreds.
 Although typically, there is a little more symmetry or geometry in the letters of Bodoni than in Didot’s Moderns; for example, some of Didot’s romans tend to have asymmetrical or slightly lopsided [counters](/glossary/counter).